Why are you FLF’ing yourselves? Fiddle Leaf Figs and WHY They Look So Sad

 Struggling With Your Fiddle Leaf Fig?
 Here's Why

-Why are you FLF’ing yourself?
+Why do you keep FLF’ing yourself?

-I hereby absolve you of any responsibility for growing a beautiful fiddle leaf fig (Ficus lyrata) indoors, and any green guilt you may be carrying around because you keep killing them (or they constantly look so sad in your house that you feel like a bad plant parent).
+Let me start out by absolving you of any responsibility for growing a beautiful fiddle leaf fig (Ficus lyrata) indoors, and any green guilt you may be carrying around because you keep killing them (or they constantly look so sad in your house that you feel like a bad plant parent).

 NEWSFLASH: you don’t have what an FLF needs in your house.

-I guarantee you, 99% of you that have a happy FLF have an FLF that lives OUTSIDE on your patio, at least for a good part of the year!
+I guarantee you, 99% of you that have a happy FLF have an FLF that lives OUTSIDE on your patio, at least for part of the year!
 OR you have several grow lights, or one more powerful grow light, that is keeping your FLF from the edge of death.

 1. You never have as much light in your house as you think you do.

-2. It’s ok to get rid of plants that constantly frustrate you.
+2. It’s OK to get rid of plants that constantly frustrate you.

 3. Your compost pile is your friend.